microsoft/msphpsql/README.md

 The Microsoft Drivers for PHP for SQL Server Team

 Announcements
-- **Jan 29, 2016:** A PHP7 branch is now active for the Alpha/Preview supporting PHP 7
+- **Jan 29, 2016:** A PHP7 branch is now active for the Early Technical Preview supporting PHP 7
-Please visit the [blog][blog] for more announcements.
+- Please visit the [blog][blog] for more announcements.

 ## Prerequisites